Ford Expedition: Expedition EL/Max

 For the Expedition EL/Max, all six versions (XL, XLT/Eddie Bauer, XLT Platinum/Sport, Limited, King Ranch and Platinum) are available in the United States.
-From the 2007 to 2010 model years, The EL/Max level trims were limited to only 3 versions for Canada, Republic of China (Taiwan), and The Middle East, two for Mexico, and one for the Philippines.
+From the 2007 to 2010 model years, The EL/Max level trims were limited to only three versions for Canada, Taiwan, and the Middle East; two for Mexico; and one for the Philippines.
 Canada's Expedition Max offered the Eddie Bauer, Limited and King Ranch trims, Mexico's Expedition Max in Limited and King Ranch trims, and the Middle East's EL level trims in XLT, Eddie Bauer and Limited.
 The Philippines' lone Expedition EL level trim was the Eddie Bauer model from 2007 to 2010.

 After the 2011 model year Ford made changes in the international exportation of the EL/Max trims.
 As a result of the changes, the Limited trim became the only version available in Canada and Mexico as Eddie Bauer (in Canada) and King Ranch trims (in both Canada and Mexico) were discontinued, while the Philippines and the Middle East replaced the Eddie Bauer with the XLT trim.
-The Middle East also started to get all of the 5 US level base trims, including the new XL trims that took the XLT's place and the King Ranch trim.
+The Middle East also started to get all five US-market base trims, including the new XL trims that took the XLT's place and the King Ranch trim.

-With the 2015 refresh, the Expedition EL US level trims are the same as the standard versions: XLT, Limited, King Ranch, and Platinum, all four available in rear wheel and four wheel drive.
-The Canadian Expedition Max are only featured in Limited and Platinum level trims, also available in RWD and 4WD.
+With the 2015 refresh, the Expedition EL trims for the US market are the same as the standard versions: XLT, Limited, King Ranch, and Platinum, each in 2WD or 4WD.
+The Canadian Expedition Max is only available in Limited and Platinum level trims, also available in RWD and 4WD.
 Mexico's Expedition Max are available in rear wheel drive XLT only, but available in RWD and 4WD Limited versions.
-The Philippines, Republic of China (Taiwan), and Middle East ELs are only available in 4WD Limited trims.
+The Philippines, Taiwan, and Middle East ELs are only available in 4WD Limited trims.

-With the introduction of the Expedition Max for the 2018 model year as the successor to the first generation Expedition EL, Ford made the vehicle available globally, with North America in late 2017 and selected countries in early 2018.
+With the introduction of the Expedition Max for the 2018 model year as the successor to the first-generation Expedition EL, Ford made the vehicle available globally, with North America in late 2017 and selected countries in early 2018.

 Four-wheel drive system

-Selectable automatic full-time Control Trac four-wheel drive designed by BorgWarner is standard on all 4x4 Expeditions.
+Selectable automatic full-time Control Trac four-wheel drive designed by BorgWarner is standard on all 4×4 Expeditions.
 There are four modes: Two High mode, Auto mode, Four High mode and Four Low mode.
 Each mode can be selected via a rotary control dial on the dash.

 The Expedition's system uses a two-speed dual range BorgWarner transfer case with a software controlled variable intelligent locking center multi-disc differential.
-The four-wheel drive system does not use a planetary or bevel geared center differential, which are typically found in permanent four-wheel drive systems where torque is supplied to all four wheels.
+The four-wheel drive system does not use a planetary or bevel geared center differential, which are typically found in permanent four-wheel-drive systems where torque is supplied to all four wheels.